mParticle/mparticle-apple-sdk/README.md

 target '<Your Target>' do
     pod 'mParticle-Apple-SDK', '~> 8'

-    # If you'd like to use a version of the SDK that doesn't include any location libraries automatically use this subspec:
+    # If you'd like to use a version of the SDK that doesn't include any location tracking nor links the CoreLocation framework, use this subspec:
     # pod 'mParticle-Apple-SDK/mParticleNoLocation', '~> 8'
 end
 ```